Communications, Capacity and Outreach

 - $450,000 for Core Communications and Capacity-Building as described under section 4.5.4 below

-This year, proposals are particularly welcome for work related to translation and interpretation of contaminants terminology into Indigenous languages, as well as holding workshops that present NCP results at a regional scale.
+This year, proposals are particularly welcome for work related to translation and interpretation of contaminants terminology into Indigenous languages.

 4.2 Goal and Objectives